Pus and Boil Stories: good news!

 We are all exposed to toxins - a frightening number - that are increasing by the thousands every year.
 These are in our food, in our air, in our water (including fluoride) and in our medicines.
 For many of us, we are being overwhelmed and they are making many of us very ill.

-or are you a nett accumulator of toxins?
+Are you an excreter of toxins, or are you an accumulator of toxins?

 About 30% of medications, including those for asthma and hayfever, contain the nerve toxin, fluoride.
-Fluoride makes it very hard for the liver to break down the drug, thus increasing the half life of the drug, while risking suffering liver damage among other aliments.
+Fluoride makes it very hard for the liver to break down the drug, thus increasing the half -ife of the drug, while risking suffering liver damage among other ailments.

 The skin is an excretory organ